Solo Travel in Norway

 Travel to the west coast and you’ll find some of the most spectacular scenery in the country. Ålesund is the gateway to Geirangerfjord, one of Norway’s most beautiful spots.
 The best way to see Norway's fjords is to hop aboard a boat trip.

-Geirangerfjord has been listed a UNESCO World Heritage Site and is Norway’s most dramatic stretch of water.
+Geirangerfjord has been listed as a UNESCO World Heritage Site and is Norway’s most dramatic stretch of water.
 You could also visit Geiranger, in the west – another gateway to the fjords and a good place to ski.

 At the top of Norway, close to the Russian border is the small city of Kirkenes, north of the Arctic Circle.
 This little city has things to do in both summer and winter and is also a good spot to hop on a cruise with Kirkenes being the turning point for the Hurtigruten steamer.